localpreservation/presentations/2016-09-09-localpastnyc.md

 >The project covers all articles about U.S. National Register of Historic Places listings in the English language Wikipedia.
 We try to improve Wikipedia's coverage of these listings by creating new articles or by improving existing ones.

-The project is ten years old this fall and has created extensive [resources](https://en.wikipedia.org/wiki/Wikipedia:WikiProject_National_Register_of_Historic_Places/Resources "Wikipedia:WikiProject National Register of Historic Places/Resources") for anyone interested in developing articles about National Register designated resources.
+The project is ten years old this fall and has created extensive [resources](https://en.wikipedia.org/wiki/Wikipedia:WikiProject_National_Register_of_Historic_Places/Resources "Wikipedia:WikiProject National Register of Historic Places/Resources") for anyone interested in developing articles about National Register designated landmarks or historic districts.

 --

 ![Map of the United States including county-level data for percentage of articles created by members of en:Wikipedia:WikiProject National Register of Historic Places.](https://upload.wikimedia.org/wikipedia/commons/thumb/2/27/NRHP_Articled_Counties.svg/1024px-NRHP_Articled_Counties.svg.png)

 Note:

+You can see the impact of the project on this map of the United States.
+Counties marked in dark red have an article on every single National Register designated resource in the area.

 Image courtesy [Dudemanfellbra, 2013 March 29, Wikimedia Commons](https://en.wikipedia.org/wiki/File:NRHP_Articled_Counties.svg) (CC BY-SA).